Student Clubs & Activities

 Membership in Phi Theta Kappa carries key advantages for associate degree College students.
 With a diverse membership, the Phi Theta Kappa Society offers support from fellow scholars of all ages, ethnic backgrounds, economic levels and fields of study who share a variety of interests and ideas.
 The special sense of community among society members and faculty advisors allows students to take full advantage of these key opportunities.
 The commonality is a superior scholarship, and a commitment to the continuing excellence and educational opportunities provided by the two-year program.
 Phi Theta Kappa requires the student to have completed 12 semester hours of associate degree coursework with a minimum cumulative grade point average of 3.0 (on a 4.0 scale) and to maintain a minimum cumulative grade point average of 3.0.
 The College chapter is Beta Zeta Beta.
 The Phi Theta Kappa (PTK) Honor Society induction ceremony is held every spring prior to graduation.

 Student Activity Guidelines

-Activities that are planned by students must receive approval from the Director of Student Services and External Relations prior to implementation of the event.
+Activities that are planned by students must receive approval from the Dean of Enrollment Management prior to implementation of the event.
 A request in writing must be made and submitted to the Student Services Department two weeks prior to the event.
 Students are encouraged to seek programming assistance from Student Services in advance of the two-week deadline.
 After the request is received, the activity will be reviewed for approval and compliance with Trinity College of Nursing & Health Sciences policies and guidelines.